-- > Provides medical monitoring and treatment to WTC responders and survivors (area workers, residents, students) who were exposed to the toxins at Ground Zero. - > Builds on the existing monitoring and treatment program by delivering expert medical treatment for these unique exposures at Centers of Excellence. - > Reopens the 9/11 Victim Compensation Fund (VCF) to provide compensation for economic losses and harm as an alternative to the current litigation system. - > Provides liability protections for the WTC Contractors and the City of New York.
+- > Provides medical monitoring and treatment to WTC responders and survivors (area workers, residents, students) who were exposed to the toxins at Ground Zero. - > Builds on the existing monitoring and treatment program by delivering expert medical treatment for the illnesses caused by those unique exposures at Centers of Excellence. - ➤ Reopens the 9/11 Victim Compensation Fund (VCF) to provide compensation for economic losses and harm as an alternative to the current litigation system. - > Provides liability protections for the WTC Contractors and the City of New York.